 There are still gaps, mainly in public awareness and professional training, but the building blocks are there to create better nutrition for all older people and to make the standards and availability of care universal.

-Work is also ongoing to address the hidden problem of dehydration among older people, to increase awareness and improve hydration as a fundamental part of good nutrition.
+Work has already started to address the hidden problem of dehydration among older people, to increase awareness and improve hydration as a fundamental part of good nutrition.
+The National Hydration Network has made some great progress and continues to drive positive change in this area.